 We previously presented an online iterative measurement framework that provided solution to the above challenges [7].
-Fundamental to our streaming solution are three novel algorithms that can cater to different levels of computational and storage budgets, detection latencies, and user-level knowledge of the anomaly.
+Fundamental to our streaming solution are three novel algorithms that can cater to different levels of computational and storage budgets, detection latencies, and user level knowledge of the anomaly.
 Our key design goal is to direct the limited resources to where they are needed the most.
-Another consideration in the design of our algorithms is to maintain scalability in terms of computational and storage costs while achieving the desired anomaly detection accuracy and latency.
-Our results demonstrated the merits of our streaming solutions, which could quickly and accurately isolate hard-to-track volumetric anomalies by offering higher stability to traffic fluctuations, as compared to MRT.
+Another consideration in the design of our algorithms is to maintain scalability in terms of computational and storage costs, while achieving the desired anomaly detection accuracy and latency.
+Our results demonstrated the merits of our streaming solutions which could quickly and accurately isolate hard-to-track volumetric anomalies by offering higher stability to traffic fluctuations, as compared to MRT.

-The contributions of this paper are summarized as follows.
+The contributions of this paper are summarized as follows:

-- We propose three traffic streaming algorithms, Equilibrium Rollback, Flow Momentum, and Directed Momentum, to guide the iterative configuration of measurement rule-sets by taking into account resource constraints, detection latency, and measurement goals.
-We demonstrate how our proposed algorithms address the shortcomings of MRT. - With the recent trend toward software-defined networking paradigm and the adoption of OpenFlow [8] in various switches, we extend the evaluation of the iterative measurement framework on both hardware and software platforms.
-We examine the actual rule-processing costs associated with different algorithms and examine the tradeoffs - Also referred to as "streaming" in the paper.

-- between cost and accuracy of our algorithms when implemented on these two different rule-processing platforms. - We extend our algorithmic analysis to a distributed framework and show the effectiveness of our algorithms in detecting hard-to-isolate global icebergs.
+- We propose three traffic streaming algorithms, Equilibrium Rollback, Flow Momentum, and Directed Momentum, to guide the iterative configuration of measurement rulesets by taking into account resource constraints, detection latency, and measurement goals.
+We demonstrate how our proposed algorithms address the shortcomings of MRT. - With the recent trend towards software defined networking paradigm and the adoption of OpenFlow [8] in various switches, we extend the evaluation of the iterative measurement framework on both hardware and software platforms.
+We examine the actual rule-processing costs associated with different algorithms, and examine the trade-offs between cost and accuracy of our algorithms when implemented on these two different rule-processing platforms. - We extend our algorithmic analysis to a distributed framework and show the effectiveness of our algorithms in detecting hard-to-isolate global icebergs.
 Our results demonstrate 100% detection accuracy of our algorithms across the platform choices, with low to moderate utilization of computation and storage budgets.

-The paper is organized as follows.
-We discuss related work on traffic measurements and describe the MRT algorithm in Section II.
-This is followed by problem statement and motivation in Section III.
-Section IV presents the three proposed streaming algorithms.
-We then discuss the state-of-the-art hardware-based rule-processing BURAQ platform [9] as well as software-based rule processing in Section V, with emphasis on algorithmic implications arising from platform-specific details.
-Using real and synthetic traces, we evaluate the algorithms for both software- and hardware-based rule mapping in Section VI.
-We conclude the paper in Section VII.
+The paper is organized as follow.
+We discuss related work on traffic measurements and describe MRT algorithm in Section-II.
+This is followed by problem statement and motivation in Section-III.
+Section-IV presents the three proposed streaming algorithms.
+We then discuss the state-ofthe-art hardware based rule-processing BURAQ platform [9] as well as software-based rule-processing in Section-V, with emphasis on algorithmic implications arising from platformspecific details.
+Using real and synthetic traces, we evaluate the algorithms for both software and hardware based rulemapping in Section-VI.
+We conclude the paper in VII.
 An analytical evaluation of the algorithms is presented in our technical report [10], providing mathematical upper bounds on the expected false alarms associated with our solutions.
-The bounds yield interesting insights that can be leveraged to fine-tune the desired tradeoffs between the system accuracy and detection latency under specific network conditions and computational budgets.
+The bounds yield interesting insights that can be leveraged to fine-tune the desired trade-offs between the system accuracy and detection latency under specific network conditions and computational budgets.